jxmot/tessel-ssh-win/README.md

     * Completed the "blinky" exercise and and have it working.
 * An SSH client of your choice successfully installed.
 I prefer *Bitvise*(<https://www.bitvise.com>), it's full featured and offers a *free* licensing option.
 * Located the *key* files that were created when you ran the `t2 provision` command.
 They are typically located in `C:\Users\USERNAME\.tessel` where `USERNAME` is your current Windows login.
 For example, if you logged into Windows using "JustAWinUser" then you will find the files in `C:\Users\JustAWinUser\.tessel`.

+## Notes on PuTTY

+I decided to give PuTTY a try, and unfortunately I could not get it working.
+There might be a way but I'm not aware of it.
+It appears to me that -

+* The Tessel 2 does contain the *private* and *public* SSH keys.
+The private key *seems* to be part of the OpenWRT installation on the Tessel 2.
+And there is an `authorized_keys` file and it seems that the `t2 provision` command causes the creation of that file.
+* PuTTY expects to generate its own *public* key and then store that on the "server".
+I'm not sure if that's compatible with the Tessel 2 way of doing thing.
+I didn't want to risk it and end up spending more time on getting SSH working than I had available to me.

+In addition PuTTY is definitely not *intuitive*.
+When I first started using *Bitvise* a few years ago it was straight forward and not overly complicated.
+Applying the keys required *some* reading of help files, and poking around in the GUI but I understood it quickly.

+I've used PuTTY in the past for serial and telnet and it worked very well.
+And I will probably continue using it for just those things.

 # Connecting to your Tessel 2